llaumgui/seedboxsync/docs/configuration.md

 ### Configuration about your seedbox and your BitTorrent client

-* First, set informations about the connection to your Seedbox.
+* First, set information about the connection to your Seedbox.
 Currently, only sftp is supported.

 ```yml
 #